futureofcoding/futureofcoding.org/essays/dctp.md

 # The Misunderstood Roots of FRP Can Save Programming

-_This essay was presented at Salon de Refuge 2019, colocated with &lt;Programming&gt; 2019, in Genoa, Italy on April 2nd, under the title **Visual Denotative Programming**.
-The talk was not recorded but you can [watch a (rough) practice talk here](https://www.loom.com/share/936dd606f9d948e194cf39bc353b2816).
-The [slides can be found here](https://github.com/stevekrouse/futureofcoding.org/files/3085610/Visual.Denotative.Programming.pdf)._

 For many years I been searching for the perfect paradigm for programming user interfaces.
 Like many others, I fell in love with FRP with the rise of ReactJS and spent a few years searching for the perfect reactive model.
 Eventually, I found my way back to the original work on FRP by Conal Elliott.
 It took me almost a year to make sense of it.
 This essay attempts to make Conal's vision more understandable to less mathematically-oriented programmers, and also show how this perspective could be the foundation for a new era of programming, not just with user interfaces, but also multi-node computing, storage, machine learning, etc.

 This essay assumes familiarity with: